 Connecticut hospitals play a major role in improving community health – providing outreach and support services for cancer, diabetes, and asthma, financial assistance to the uninsured, mobile vans and clinics delivering primary and preventive care, healthy lifestyle education programs, services for the homeless, clinics for migrant farm workers, crisis intervention services, and many others.
-Hospitals in Connecticut spent $1.5 billion on these community benefit initiatives in 2014, including providing services to those who cannot pay and covering the unpaid cost of government programs.
-Read the 2016 Community Benefit Report.
+Hospitals in Connecticut spent $1.7 billion on these community benefit initiatives in 2017, including providing services to those who cannot pay and covering the unpaid cost of government programs.

 Building on many years of community health engagement, Connecticut hospitals developed community health needs assessments in accordance with healthcare reform.
 CHA assisted hospitals in assessing their community health needs through the implementation of tools and analytics, developing hospital-specific community health profiles for member hospitals.
 To increase health improvement across the continuum, CHA and Connecticut hospitals collaborated with the Department of Public Health, local health departments, federally qualified health centers, and other healthcare sector providers and associations.